 Faced with problems of spore contamination which were affecting the stability of its milk, a major dairy group called upon Kersia’s expertise.
 A task force involving Kersia and a number of well-known microbiology equipment and diagnostics companies spent two years working to reduce contamination on the dairy group’s different production sites.
 The outcomes were safe finished products and major cost optimisation.

 The challenge of biofilms

 In some cases, conventional cleaning methods are of limited effectiveness when it comes to biofilms, communities of micro-organisms (bacteria, fungi, algae or protozoa) which secrete a protective adhesive matrix that allows them to adhere to each other and to a surface.
 The combination of enzyme cleaning and an alkaline detergent base has been shown to remove biofilms at least as effectively as treatment with sodium hydroxide.
-The Kersia range of enzyme products achieves the best performance for cleaning membrane filtration systems in particular.
+The enzymatic products offered by Kersia co-developed with our partner REALCO achieves the best performance especially for the cleaning of membrane filtration systems.